 \subsection{Data Strikes}

-Data strikes involve withholding or deleting data to reduce the amount of data an organization has available to train and operate data-dependent technologies.
-Although the term data strike is relatively new, the concept builds on the well-studied practices of stopping or changing technology use as a form of protest, as discussed above in Related Work.
+The first of the data levers we will consider are data strikes.
+Data strikes involve a person withholding or deleting data to reduce the amount of data an organization has available to train and operate data-dependent technologies.
+Although the term data strike is relatively new, the concept builds on the well-studied practices of stopping or changing technology use as a form of protest, as discussed in Related Work.
 For instance, groups have participated in prominent boycotts against companies like Facebook and Uber \cite{Semuels2017Feb,greenfield_naacp_2018}.
-In another example, people use ad blocking software, depriving companies of data about the success of their ad placements \cite{budak_understanding_2016}.
+In another example, people use ad blocking software to deprive companies of data about the success of their ad placements \cite{budak_understanding_2016}.